shivank-nayak/samples/loopy.md

 ## When to use

 It's better to use a loop when:
-- You know exactly how many times you want to repeat an action
+- You know exactly how many times you want to repeat an action.
-- You're working with a simple list
+- You're working with a simple list.
-- Memory matters and you don't want too many stack frames
+- Memory matters and you don't want too many stack frames.

 Recursion can be better when:
-- Problems have natural smaller parts
+- Problems have natural smaller parts.
-- The recursive solution is easier to read
+- The recursive solution is easier to read.
-- You're dealing with nested information
+- You're dealing with nested information.

 ## Best practices
 1. Always check when your loops will stop.